 - 3.1 Participants.
-Awards may be granted in the discretion of the Committee to officers, employees, Directors and consultants of the Company and its Subsidiaries. - 3.2 Non-Uniformity.
+Awards may be granted in the discretion of the Committee to officers, employees, directors of, or consultants to the Company or its Subsidiaries. - 3.2 Non-Uniformity.
 Awards granted hereunder need not be uniform among eligible Participants and may reflect distinctions based on title, compensation, responsibility or any other factor the Committee deems appropriate.